mrsamsonn/autonomous-delivery-wagon/README.md

 ## 💡 Project Goal

 To create a low-cost, sidewalk-compatible autonomous delivery robot platform inspired by real-world AVs.
-Aimed at bridging the gap between hobby robotics and industrial logistics.
+Aiming to utilize sidewalk infastracture for logistics (ie doordash, ubereats).

 ---